Bitcoinera/DAppWall/README.md

 </summary>
 <details>
 <p>
-Learning about Aragon and all its process and sending packages to the DAppNode.
+We learn about Web3, DappNode, Uport, Aragon and all its process and sending packages to the DAppNode.
 </p>
 </details>